amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 ## Configuration templates

 Use a configuration template to define a standard set of network settings.
-Apply the template across multiple networks to manage your network consistently and at scale
+Apply the template across multiple networks to manage your network consistently and at scale.

 Use configuration templates to set up VLAN settings, firewall rules, and Software-Defined Wide Area Network (SD-WAN) policies from the Meraki dashboard.